Support for Griner at WNBA draft as Howard goes to Atlanta | Times Leader

 Click here to subscribe today or Login.

-Griner, one of the league’s biggest stars, has been detained in Russia since arriving at a Moscow airport in mid-February.
+Griner, one of the league’s biggest stars, has since arriving at a Moscow airport in mid-February.
 Russian authorities said a search of her luggage revealed vape cartridges that allegedly contained oil derived from cannabis, which could carry a maximum penalty of 10 years in prison.

 “I want to take a moment to reiterate the WNBA’s support for Phoenix Mercury star Brittney Griner,” Engelbert said before the draft started.
 “Please know that getting her home safely continues to be our top priority and while we are facing an extraordinarily complex challenge, there is strength in community, especially the WNBA.”